timmcginley/41934/Activities/BlenderClassification.md

 # Classification in Blender / Bonsai

-This activity explores the [classification] concept.
+This activity explores the [classification] concept in Blender with the [Bonsai] extension.

 ## Activity overview